Discover more at Hatchlands Park

 Find out when Hatchlands Park is open, how to get here, the things to see and do and more.

-Inside the Georgian house at Hatchlands Park you can explore six beautifully restored rooms, richly decorated with a family feel.
-There’s a chance to see some of Robert Adam’s earliest work, plus a wonderful collection of paintings and a world class collection of musical instruments brought together by our tenant Alec Cobbe.
+Inside the Georgian house at Hatchlands Park, you can explore six beautifully restored rooms, richly decorated with a family feel.
+There’s a chance to see some of Robert Adam’s earliest work, plus a wonderful collection of paintings and a world-class collection of musical instruments brought together by Alec Cobbe.

-Celebrated architect Robert Adam designed the interiors at Hatchlands, in his earliest country house commission.
+Celebrated architect Robert Adam designed the interiors at Hatchlands Park, in his earliest country house commission.
 The motifs that run through the rooms are, appropriately for Admiral Boscawen, of a naval and seafaring theme.
 Dolphins, anchors and cannons feature, watched over by Neptune himself.

-Explore an incredible collection of over 40 keyboard instruments owned or played by some of history’s greatest composers, and one of the largest of its kind in the world.
+Explore an incredible collection of more than 40 keyboard instruments owned or played by some of history’s greatest composers, and one of the largest of its kind in the world.

-The Cobbe Collection doesn’t stop with musical instruments, there’s also a group of remarkable paintings to discover on display throughout the house.
-This group of Old Master Works was brought together in the 18th century and the collection continues to grow.
+The Cobbe Collection doesn’t stop with musical instruments, there’s also a group of remarkable Old Masters paintings to discover on display throughout the house.

 Instruments from the Cobbe Collection are maintained in playing condition.
-They’re used in concerts each summer and autumn with great musicians playing the music as it was meant to be heard.
-You can get concert dates and book your tickets through the Cobbe Collection Trust.
+They are used in concerts each summer and autumn with great musicians playing the music as it was meant to be heard.
+Discover concert dates and book tickets through the Cobbe Collection Trust.

 Originally a private dining parlour for the Boscawens, the ceiling here was replaced in 1860 after the original collapsed.